Diseases & Conditions

 Cover the area with an adhesive bandage or gauze pad if the area is on the hands or feet, or if it is likely to drain onto clothing.
 Change the dressing often.

 Check the area each day and keep it clean and dry.

 Avoid blowing on the abrasion, as this can cause germs to grow.

-Specific treatment for cuts and scrapes that require more than minor treatment at home will be determined by your child's doctor.
-In general, call your child's doctor for cuts and scrapes that are:
+Specific treatment for cuts and scrapes that need more than minor treatment at home will be discussed with you by your child's healthcare provider.
+In general, call your child's provider for cuts and scrapes that are:

-Bleeding heavily and do not stop bleeding after five to 10 minutes of direct pressure; If the bleeding is profuse, hold pressure for five to 10 minutes without stopping to look at the cut.
+Bleeding heavily and do not stop bleeding after 5 to 10 minutes of direct pressure; If the bleeding is profuse, hold pressure for 5 to 10 minutes without stopping to look at the cut.
 If the cloth becomes soaked with blood, put a new cloth on top of the old one.
 Do not lift the original cloth.